filterpaper/filterpaper.github.io/prng.md

 # 32 and 64-bit PRNGs
 32 and 64-bit realm is where one can find many PRNGs—large variables has sufficient space for mathematical operations.
 They are overkill for embedded systems like QMK that rarely need big random numbers and compiled code sizes will be larger than `rand()`.
 Nonetheless, listed in this section are interesting ones that passes PractRand tests.
-## PCG 32-bit
+## PCG32
-Melissa O'Neill published her paper and PCG family of codes at [www.pcg-random.org](https://www.pcg-random.org/).
+Melissa O'Neill published her paper and PCG (permuted congruential generator) family of codes at [www.pcg-random.org](https://www.pcg-random.org/).
 Her most robust [PCG32 code](https://www.pcg-random.org/download.html) has many versions—the following is a seeded version of 64-bit MCG with XORshift and random-rotation:
 ```c
 // pcg_mcg_64_xsh_rr_32_random_r
 static uint_fast32_t pcg32(void) {